Electrical Engineering 105 — Microelectronic Devices and Circuits (4 Units)

 The main workload for the course falls on the weekly problem sets, so the time commitment should be evenly spread over the semester.
 Each lab usually comes with a pre-lab, which will require the use of a SPICE simulation tool.
 Some professors may use Cadence, a professional design tool which can have a steep learning curve.
 Depending on the professor, there may be one or two midterms.

 3 hours of lecture, 1 hour of discussion, and 3 hours of lab per week.
-Weekly problem sets should take around 4-6 hours to complete.
+Weekly problem sets should take around 5-8 hours to complete.
 Pre-labs should take approximately 2-3 hours, depending on the lab.
-Lab reports may additional 1-2 hours.
+With some versions that use Cadence pre-labs could take 7-8 hours.
+Lab reports may take an additional 1-2 hours.

 Choosing the Course